 16. Pain during sex

 This is one of the first symptoms I recognise as being related to Endometriosis as you can feel it instantly.
 It is a dull ache for me but for many women it can be quite severe and they can also experience it afterwards, in waves of cramping pain.
+There are ways to alleviate tenderness during sex.
+I have found these tips useful.

 17. Bladder infections

 It is common with Endometriosis sufferers to have an inflamed bladder and thereby also getting frequent bladder infections.
 If you are having bladder infections more than 3 times in a 6month period, this could be a sign of Endometriosis.
+I use a completely natural product for my bladder infections.
+No more anti-biotics!

 18. Bloating in the abdominal area